Gas Detection in the Workplace

-- Label all pipes according to their contents (using these type of pipe labels) so when employees are aware of the risks involved with working around such pipes they can proceed with caution accordingly.
+- Label all pipes according to their contents so when employees are aware of the risks involved with working around such pipes they can proceed with caution accordingly.
 Some pipes may contain dangerous gases such as Sulfur tetrafluoride so pipes should be labeled as such.

 - Prominently display signed and dated inspection sheets that let employees know when and by whom gas detector functionality was checked.
 Inspections should check batteries (or connections if it is directly powered from an outlet), test the alarm (think of how you test your family’s smoke alarm at home), and ensure that the unit hasn’t been tampered with or received any potentially compromising physical damage.

 - Have an evacuation plan in the event that your detectors stop functioning, and certainly in the event that they set off alarms for dangerous levels of a gas or contaminant.
 All employees should know these procedures beforehand so that they are carried out in a quick, orderly, and non-panicked manner.

 - Train managers on the importance of proper gas detection and gas detector maintenance; don’t let them disregard this important segment of safety just because a harmful event is unlikely.